bglekov/demo/README.md

 # demo
 demo of odoo on local MAC

-add some info on local
+add some info frew MAC multipass